wormhole-foundation/xdapp-book/src/technical/env/wlv.md

 # Wormhole Local Validator

-- windows local validator is a development build of the guardian software
+- wormhole local validator is a development build of the guardian software
 - easy to run, easy to configure.
 Connect it to whatever blockchain you feel like using, and use some provided scripts to deploy the necessary wormhole contracts
 - Newer, still has features being added